 And remember, when you’re in the initial planning stages of your gala, ask your fundraising event platform if you can customize several ticketing options up front to manage these deals better and make it simple for your attendees to register.

 You’ll also want to ensure that the registration process is easy for everyone.
 Our 2022 Fundraising Event Experience Report found that trouble registering online was the top driver for poor attendee experiences with virtual events.

 3. Leverage Your Partnerships

-Holding an annual gala doesn’t have to be a solo effort.
-Instead, you can leverage your existing partnerships to help offset some of the costs.
-Your partners can underwrite an event cost, such as your center pieces or your food, or they can donate a specific amount of cash.
+Holding an annual gala party doesn’t have to be a solo effort.
+So leverage existing corporate partnerships or pitch local businesses to sponsor and help offset some of the costs.
+Your partners can underwrite an event cost, such as venue rental, centerpieces, or food, or donate cash.

 - Inclusion in your programs

-- Ability to put branded merchandise in participants’ swag bags
+- Ability to put branded merchandise in attendees’ swag bags

 - Find an organization that shares the same passion for your cause.
-For example, a shelter may look to partner with a local grocery store.
+Look for a potential partner that aligns with your mission.
+For example, a homeless shelter may look to partner with a local grocery store.

 - Leverage personal relationships.
 Ask board members and staff for contacts they may have at corporations that would be a good fit for your nonprofit.

-- Showcase your donorbase.
-Provide your potential partner with demographics on your audience including:
+- Showcase your donor base.
+Provide your potential partner with the demographics of your audience, including:

 - Number of invitees

 - Age range

 - Create sponsorship levels.
 Show the benefits tied to each level of sponsorship.
 Clearly demonstrate how sponsoring your gala could benefit each partner.

 - Write a solid pitch letter.
 Keep your letter short, one page at most.
 In the first paragraph, mention anyone associated with your organization who has a direct relationship.
 You can also note any distinguished community or industry leaders attending your gala.